 BID TO BUY JUBILEE FIELD SUBMITTED AND REJECTED August 2018 - Share offer rejected by Parish Council.
 We have been unable to arrange a meeting to negotiate a price.

 FIRST TARGET REACHED 15.07.2018 FOJF have reached £75,000 and the first target in our share document meaning that we deem the share offer a success!!

-LOCAL GREEN SPACE DESIGNATION is something you will have heard about this week.
-You can find lots of information by visiting SNC's website and reading all about Local Green Space.
-We encourage ALL supporters of Boddington Jubilee Field to email firstname.lastname@example.org supporting the decision by South Northants Council to nominate Jubilee Field as a Local Green Space.
+LOCAL GREEN SPACE DESIGNATION You can find lots of information by visiting SNC's website and reading all about Local Green Space.
+FOJF are delighted that Jubilee Field was nominated as an LGS and is part of SNS's emerging Local Plan Part 2a

 The decision was based on criteria set out by the government and you can read about it HERE!
 We do need your support.
 If you have already completed a nomination form can you write to SNC again stating that you agree with their nomination.
 If you didn't complete a form but support the nomination please write to SNC and let them know your thoughts.